Last Moon: Last Visualive tour

 On August 8 Gackt's first national (and world) tour in seven years, called Last Visualive Saigo no Tsuki –Last Moon–, was announced.
 Although the original intention was to be held in 2015, it was postponed to 2016.
 It started with a fanclub only concert on March 19 at Misato City Cultural Hall in Saitama, with the first public show being held on March 21 at the Colany Hall in Yamanashi.
 In January 2016, because most of the 25 concerts sold out, an additional 16 were announced, making the total 41 concerts.
 The tour ended on July 3 with two consecutive shows at the Saitama Super Arena, consisting of a total of 42 concerts in thirty cities and over 120,000 visitors.

-The final show was broadcast on WOWOW in October 2016, and its live recording will be released in regular and premium DVD and Blu-ray edition on March 14, 2017.
 In the ending credits of the final show were announced world tour and return tour in Japan in 2017.
+The next year, during the release of conceptually related single "Tsumi no Keishō (Original Sin)" in March 2017, Gackt was still talking about holding a world tour.

+The final show was broadcast on WOWOW in October 2016, and its live recording were released in regular and premium DVD and Blu-ray edition on March 14, 2017.
+In March 2017 it was screened in cinema.